Who We Are

-The National Lung Health Education Program (NLHEP), was developed in 1996 as a new healthcare initiative designed to increase awareness of Chronic Obstructive Pulmonary Disease (COPD) among the public and health care professionals and to encourage the use of simple spirometry to make an earlier diagnosis and monitor ongoing treatment.
+The National Lung Health Education Program (NLHEP), was developed in 1996 as a new healthcare initiative designed to increase awareness of Chronic Obstructive Pulmonary Disease (COPD) among the public and health care professionals and to encourage the use of spirometry in the offices of clinicians in order to make an earlier diagnosis of COPD, and to monitor ongoing treatment.

 The NLHEP initiative is directed to primary care providers, other health care providers, government officials, policy makers, health care agencies and patients.
 Many societies, including governmental agencies support NLHEP, and financial support for our organization comes from a wide range of sources, including unrestricted grants from other non-profit organizations, patient advocacy groups, private donors, along with unrestricted grants from the pharmaceutical and medical support industries.

-To view a roster of our Board of Trustees please click here.
+To view a roster of our Executive Committee please click here.

 Brief History of the National Lung Health Education Program